 - Delivery notes or reports

-- Your email conversation with the reviewed company
+- Your email conversation with the reviewed business

-If you don't have one of the documents listed here, you can send us what you do have if you believe it demonstrates a buying or service experience with the company - and we’ll be happy to consider it.
-If there's enough information to verify your review and get it back online, we'll do our best to make sure that happens.
+This isn't an exhaustive list.
+If you don't have one of the documents listed here, please send us what you do have if you believe it demonstrates a buying or service experience with the business, and we’ll be happy to consider it.

 We know that not everyone's an IT whiz.
-For help with creating screenshots from a laptop or PC, see this guide.
+For help with creating screenshots, see this guide.